Affine algebraic super-groups with integral: Introduction

 \subsection{Background and our aim}

 To discuss (group) schemes and their super analogues, we adapt the functorial point of view just as Demazure and Gabriel \cite{DG}, and Jantzen \cite{J} do.
 Throughout, we work over a non-zero commutative ring $k$.
 Suppose that an affine algebraic group (scheme) $G$ (over $k$) acts freely on an affine scheme $X$ from the right.
-Then one has the dur sheaf $X\tilde{\tilde{/}}G$ of $G$-orbits.
+Then one can construct the dur sheaf $X\tilde{\tilde{/}}G$ of $G$-orbits in a simple manner.
 The following is known: